ballerkobe808/invest/README - 4 REHAB.md

 2. New carpets
 3. New Front Door

-### Things to consider

-1. Is it fine?
+4. Is it fine?
-2. Does it need to repaired?
+5. Does it need to repaired?
-3. Does it need to be replaced?
+6. Does it need to be replaced?
-4. Does it need to be updated
+7. Does it need to be updated

 ### Rehab Tools